Sendible insights The Official Social Media Logos and Icons (Updated Guidelines 2026)

 Colour options - the logo has two variations: a white music note with an electronic wave effect in bright colours on a black background, or a black music note with the wave effect.

-And while TikTok has extensive guidelines on their advertising policies for ad creatives, there's not much said about the use of their logo.
+And while TikTok has extensive guidelines on its advertising policies for ad creatives, there's not much said about using its logo.

-If you do happen to use it in your presentations or marketing, follow similar guidelines to other platforms - don't change colours and make sure to space it out properly.
+If you use it in your presentations or marketing, follow similar guidelines to other platforms - don't change colours and make sure to space it out properly.

 However, its impact is hard to ignore, so we wanted to include it.
-After all, there are ways in which TikTok can be used for business, even if it's just using its video editing features!
+After all, there are ways to use TikTok for business, even if it's just its video editing features!

 Threads logo & guidelines